British Columbia Lung Association

 About British Columbia Lung Association:

-The BC Lung Association (BCLA) was initially founded in 1906 as the Anti-Tuberculosis Society.
+The British Columbia Lung Association (BCLA) was initially founded in 1906 as the Anti-Tuberculosis Society.
 In 1978, the Society changed its name to the BC Lung Association, broadening its focus to all respiratory diseases including asthma, lung cancer, sleep apnea and COPD.
 The charity reports that 1 in 5 Canadians have lung disease, more than 13% of children are affected by asthma, and COPD is the number one cause of hospitalization in Canada.
 BCLA’s headquarters is located in Vancouver.

 Financial RatiosFiscal year ending March